wavedeck/wavedeck/README.md

 # Hi there, I am David!

-## About Me:

-I am a software engineer and UX advocate, that's always on track for **the next big thing** in Software-Development.
+I am a software engineer and UX advocate that's always on track for **the next big thing** in software development.
 I love learning new technologies and contributing a smoooth user experience using cutting edge technologies as well as focusing on accessibility and UX.
-I also enjoy problem solving as well.

-I am currently working on something cool. 😎 <br>
-Currently learning home automation and enterprise-networking 🏙
+Pushing Typescript, C# and Go to their absolute limits is my greatest obsession although I'm always open to try out something new.